AppAndFlow/react-native-design-utility/README.md

 };
 ```

 As you can see this give you a good amount of basic style, size and other stuff.
+The space object is the one use for both the margin and the padding.

 ## Custom Theme